-Students must obtain prior approval from the principal before posting, circulating, or distributing more than ten copies of written materials, handbills, photographs, pictures, petitions, films, tapes, posters, or other visual or auditory materials that were not developed under the oversight of the school.
-To be considered, any nonschool material must include the name of the sponsoring person or organization.
-The decision regarding approval will be made in two school days.
+Students must obtain prior approval from the appropriate campus principal and the District Communication office before selling, posting, circulating, or distributing more than ten copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
+To be considered, any non-school material must include the name of the sponsoring person or organization.
+The decision regarding approval will be made within two school days.

-The principal has designated the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
+Each campus has designated locations for approved non-school materials to be placed for voluntary viewing or collection by students.
 [See policy FNAA.]

 A student may appeal a decision in accordance with policy FNG(LOCAL).
-Any student who sells, posts, circulates, or distributes nonschool material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
+Any student who sells, posts, circulates, or distributes non-school material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
 Materials displayed without approval will be removed.